vAHiD55555/xray-checker/docs/src/content/docs/configuration/subscription.md

 description: Subscription format options and examples
 ---

-Xray Checker supports four different formats for proxy configuration:
+Xray Checker supports four different formats for proxy configuration.
+Use the [environment variable](/configuration/envs#subscription_url) `SUBSCRIPTION_URL` for setup.

+For information about how proxies are verified, see [check methods](/configuration/check-methods).

 ### 1. Subscription URL (Default)